 I use the bottom half of a milk jug for cleaning, eating, scooping water, etc… The rest of the main area is reserved for food, and a small baggy of salt, pepper, creamer, and sweetener.
 That still leaves a lot of room for any extra clothes I might need.

-The side pocket has hand sanitizer, dish soap, a sponge, and a Steripen ultraviolet filter lamp for water purification.
+If I’m really going off the grid, the rear pocket has a foldable cat hole trowel and a Steripen ultraviolet filter lamp for water purification.

 Let’s talk about that briefly.
 I know that some people advocate using the lightweight filtration units only, and maybe some iodine tablets, with the claim that they adequately remove bacteria.
 However, I live near a lake that periodically has e-colli issues, and I figure I don’t want to take any chances if I’m out in the woods and need to rely on “wild” water.
 Further, I hear of a lot of campers getting the trots due to unsanitary conditions.
 I was also turned on to the Steripen after reading about it in Kent Peterson’s blog.